-The Company recorded a decrease in the fair value of the November 2014 Warrant, resulting in a gain of \$0.7 million in the three months ended June 30, 2015.
+The Company recorded a net loss, resulting from an increase in the fair value of the November 2014 Warrant, of \$0.6 million in the three months ended June 30, 2016, and a net gain, resulting from a decrease in the fair value of the November 2014 Warrant, of \$0.7 million during the three months ended June 30, 2015.

-The Company prepared its estimates for the assumptions used to determine the fair value of the warrants issued in conjunction with both the Exchanged Note and Term Loans utilizing the respective terms of the warrants with similar inputs, as described above.
+The Company prepared its estimates for the assumptions used to determine the fair value of the warrants issued in conjunction with both the Term Loans and our unsecured, senior convertible note with CVI, as well as the November 2014 Warrant utilizing the respective terms of the warrants with similar inputs, as described above.

-12. Stockholders' Equity
+11. Stockholders' Equity